+We wish to be as general as possible in our abstractions so that any system with any faceted taxonomy can be modeled, regardless of the particular nuances of the facets and intra-facet relationships.
 The faceted taxonomy presented in an interface can contain several unrelated (or disjoint) sub-facets.
 For example, a book's price typically has nothing to do with its genre, and the construction and maintenance of the corresponding taxonomic structures are completely independent.
 We can refer to a facet, such as price and genre, as a facet type.
-An interface typically presents facets underneath a heading that indicates its type.
+The interface typically presents facets underneath a heading that indicates its type.
 Within a facet type, facets are directly relatable and comparable.
-In other words, for our example, prices relate to prices and genres relate to genres; "\$10-\$20" can be a child of "<\$100", but has no relationship with "horror".
-Figure 1 shows a facet type for patient demographics; Fig. 2 shows a facet type for medications.
+In other words, for our example, prices relate to prices and genres relate to genres; "\$10-\$20" can be a child of " <\$100", but has no relationship with "horror".
+Fig. 1 shows a facet type for patient demographics; Fig. 2 shows a facet type for medications.
 Demographics and medications are clearly disjoint: no taxonomic relations exist between these two types.

-Definition 8 A facet type (a facet i and its related sub-facets) of a faceted taxonomy is a sub-category of Tax, the category of sets as objects and inclusion relations as morphisms.
-Let us call this sub-category Faceti and let $Ob(\mathbf{Facet}i) \subseteq Ob(\mathbf{Tax})$ with morphisms corresponding to $\subseteq$ relations for those objects.
-The relevant identity and composition definitions are also copied from Tax.
+Definition 7-A facet type (a facet i and its related sub-facets) of a faceted taxonomy is a sub-category of Rel, the category of sets as objects and relations as morphisms.
+Let's call this sub-category Faceti and let $Ob(Facet_i) = Ob(Rel)$ and let the morphisms be the relations that correspond only to the $\subseteq$ -relations.
+The identity and composition definitions are simply copied from Rel.